 A.C.
 So you came into the Hells Angels with your eyes wide open about who they were.

 G.C.
 Of course I did.
 I had been warned by my own dad!

-He mentions his archenemy and asks me if I know who is he talking about; I tell him I do, yet I don’t mention the name, the big one, for I believe we will touch the subject later in our talk, Round 2; I am not here for the gossip after all.
-You can easily do your own research, certain topics are delicate and you must be careful with how you decide to approach them, if you do.
+He mentions his archenemy and asks me if I know who he’s talking about.
+I tell him I do and yet I don’t mention his name, the big one.
+We’ll touch the subject later in our talk, Round 2.
+I am not here for the gossip, after all.
+You can easily do your own research, certain topics are delicate and you must carefully consider your approach and preparation.
 I ask him how he became the myth.
-As I have explained in my introduction, George Christie evolved into a new breed of biker outlaw, because of his charm, because of his intelligence, his culture, his vision for a different future of the outlaw culture, possibly, something that not everybody agreed on.
+As I have explained in my introduction, George Christie evolved into a new breed of biker outlaw because of his charm, because of his intelligence, his culture, his vision for a different future of the outlaw culture – something that not everybody agreed on.

 A.C.
 Something is different about you George.

 G.C.
 Yes, and some Hells Angels didn’t appreciate it.
 I try to keep it real.
 As a leader you have periods of time when people rally around you, when you are the driving force; then you have others when they try to undermine you.
 It’s a play that is being shown every day, just look at Washington, at politicians.
 Some people would think that it’s ironic that I would make that comparison, but there’s a lot of politics in every culture; the power struggle, the moment of grace, the defeat, the decline and then the rise again.
 I was somehow able to keep that going for forty years.